DanWahlin/Observable-Store/README.md

 - Fixed bug where Redux DevTools code for Angular v8 or lower was also calling code intended for Angular v9 (which is still a work in progress as noted in the Redux DevTools section above).

 Thanks to <a href="https://github.com/trentsteel84" target="_blank">trentsteel84</a> for reporting the issue.

+##### 2.2.8 - April 2, 2020

+- All calls to getState() and setState() clone data now due to edge issues that can arise otherwise with external references.
+Previously, it would selectively clone based on dev or prod.
+All functions that get/set state now provide an optional `deepClone` type of boolean property that can be used in cases where it's not desirable to clone state (large amount of data being added to the store for caching for example).

+- Added `ObservableStore.clearState()` API to null the store across all services that use it.
+- Added `getStateProperty<T>(propName: string)` to retrieve a specific property from the store versus retrieving the entire store as `getState()` does.

 ### Building the Project